ForestAdmin/documentation-user-guide/getting-started/master-your-ui/the-table-view.md

 - `property:NULL` will explicitly search for records that contain the technical value `NULL` in the `property` field ;
 - `"multiple quoted words"` will search for records that contain the phrase `multiple quoted words` without splitting it into multiple terms ;

-All elements of the advanced syntax can be combined, for instance `property:term OR -term2 OR relation.childProperty:term3`.
+All elements of the advanced syntax can be combined, for instance `(property:term OR -term2) AND (property1:NULL OR relation.childProperty:term3)`.

+Please note that `NULL`, `OR` and `AND` need to be written in capital letters to be interpreted as operators.

 ### Focused search on one property